openpublishing/openpublishing.github.io/_posts/2015-05-29-geography.md

 class: nested
 ---

-The `Geography` card provides a reasonable and simple format for describing geographic data and annotations.
+This card provides a comprehensive structure for describing geographic data.

 ### Example